eriktks/clin2017st/test/000README.txt

 20170130 erikt(at)xs4all.nl

 This directory contains ten 17th-century Dutch texts in two different formats.
-Translate these text to modern Dutch and submit your results to erikt(at)xs4all.nl by Friday 3 February 23:59:59 CET (21:59:59 GMT).
+Translate these texts to modern Dutch and submit your results to erikt(at)xs4all.nl by Friday 3 February 23:59:59 CET (21:59:59 GMT).

 The texts are available in two different formats: tokenized text